-3.0 Sustainable Seafood Processing
+3. Sustainable seafood processing

-Seafood Processing in Belize is regulated by Part IV of the Fisheries Regulations which is administered by the Belize Fisheries Department.
+Seafood Processing in Belize is regulated by Part IV of the Fisheries Regulations which is administered by the Fisheries Department.
 The Fisheries Regulations Part IV treats with the processing of fish and fish products including providing for quality assurance (section II); labeling requirements (section III); construction of and equipment for fish processing establishments (section IV) and operating requirements (section V).